 Share historical facts or photos

-Of how Singapore was like during your growing up days, your parents’ or your grand parents’ lives.
-It will be an awesome relationship building time for yourself, their grandparents and your children, as each of these generations share about their lives and photos from the past.
+Of how Singapore was like during your growing up days, your parents’ or your grandparents’ lives.
+It will be an awesome relationship-building time for yourself, their grandparents and your children, as each of these generations shares about their lives and photos from the past.
 You can also bring them back to the neighbourhood you once grew up in and tell them stories.

 Exposure to the different races and religions

-Through books, newspapers or DVDs: By helping them to understand the different cultures of Singapore, and learn to respect the different nationalities, races, religions and cultures.
+Through books, newspapers, Youtube or Tik Tok: By helping them to understand the different cultures of Singapore, and learn to respect the different nationalities, races, religions and cultures.

 Read with them